VHWeng/ZimageGen/readme.md

    - Click "📁 Load File" and select your CSV
    - Select CSV delimiter (default: Pipe |)
    - Choose Ollama model for prompt generation
+   - **Select style** (applies to all prompts in batch)
    - Review/edit the spreadsheet data

 4. **Generate prompts**
-   - Click "✨ Generate All Prompts" (next to model selection)
+   - Click "✨ Generate All Prompts" (next to style selection)
-   - Wait for AI to expand all phrases into detailed prompts
+   - Wait for AI to expand all phrases into detailed prompts with chosen style
    - Prompts appear in the "Image Prompt" column

 5. **Process batch**